cloudendpoints/endpoints-management-python/CONTRIBUTING.rst

 ----------------------------

-You’ll have to create a development environment to hack on `google-scc`, using a Git checkout:
+You’ll have to create a development environment to hack on `google-esp-library`, using a Git checkout:

--   While logged into your GitHub account, navigate to the `google-scc` [repo][1] on GitHub.
+-   While logged into your GitHub account, navigate to the `google-esp-library` [repo][1] on GitHub.
--   Fork and clone the `google-scc` repository to your GitHub account by clicking the "Fork" button.
+-   Fork and clone the `google-esp-library` repository to your GitHub account by clicking the "Fork" button.
--   Clone your fork of `google-scc` from your GitHub account to your local computer, substituting your account username and specifying the destination as `hack-on-google-scc`.
+-   Clone your fork of `google-esp-library` from your GitHub account to your local computer, substituting your account username and specifying the destination as `hack-on-google-esp-library`.
 For example:

     ```bash
     $ cd ${HOME}
-    $ git clone git@github.com:USERNAME/google-scc.git hack-on-google-scc
+    $ git clone git@github.com:USERNAME/google-esp-library.git hack-on-google-esp-library
-    $ cd hack-on-google-scc
+    $ cd hack-on-google-esp-library
-    $ # Configure remotes such that you can pull changes from the google-scc
+    $ # Configure remotes such that you can pull changes from the google-esp-library
     $ # repository into your local repository.
-    $ git remote add upstream https://github.com:google/google-scc
+    $ git remote add upstream https://github.com:google/google-esp-library
     $ # fetch and merge changes from upstream into master
     $ git fetch upstream
     $ git merge upstream/master